Who else is on the meditation app market

 Play / Stop buttons

-Play screen is not just for users’ comfort but also acts like a call-to-action in a meditation app.
+The play screen is not just for users’ comfort but also acts like a call-to-action in a meditation app.
 Big bright buttons raise a desire to tap, dive in, and start exploring sessions.
-Also, the majority of meditation techniques require closed eyes, so it’s better to set a 3-5 seconds pause between the moment the user hits play and meditation starts.
+Also, the majority of meditation techniques require closed eyes, so it’s better to set a 3 to 5-second pause between the moment the user hits play and meditation starts.
 Here is the list of necessary elements for this page that will please your users:

 Personal progress